 The amount of child support ordered by a judge will depend largely upon the Minnesota child support guidelines.
-The guidelines are based primarily on the number of children who need support and the income of both parents.
-Within those parameters, however, there is some flexibility to account for the child's reasonable needs, the paying parent's ability to provide support, and for particular custody arrangements, and the child's best interests.
+Minnesota's guidelines are based on the parents' incomes and the number of children who need support.
+Within those parameters, however, there is some flexibility to account for the child's reasonable needs, the paying parent's ability to provide support, particular custody arrangements, and the child's best interests.

 The guidelines are simply a fee schedule of basic child support obligations.
 Although the state presumes that the number given by the guidelines is the appropriate amount of child support, a judge could deviate from the guidelines – in other words, increase or decrease the amount of support – upon finding that it is in the child's best interest to do so and after considering the following factors:

 Additionally, parents may be entitled to adjustments to the amount of support based on parenting time and childcare payments.
 Likewise, coverage for other expenses—for childcare or private school, for example—may be added to the support obligation.
-The child's health insurance is another expense that one or both of the parents must pay.
+The child's health insurance is another expense that one or both parents must pay.

-Minnesota's child support calculator can give a good idea of the amount of support for most parents.
+Minnesota's child support calculator can give parents a good idea of their expected support amount.
 It is not a guaranteed payment, however, and does not include deviations from the guidelines.
 Before getting started, you will need to find out the following information:

-Also, a deadbeat parent can't avoid paying child support by refusing to work, or even working less.
+Also, a deadbeat parent can't avoid paying child support by refusing to work or working and earning less.
 Where a parent is willfully unemployed or underemployed, a court can impute potential income, meaning, come up with an amount that this parent should be making based on several factors, such as employment history, job skills, qualifications, and child care responsibilities.
 When a judge imputes income to a parent, it typically increases that parent's child support obligation.